This article was first published in the World Trademark Review magazine on 18th February 2021.

-On 1st January 2021, the United Kingdom officially left the European Union, by leaving the customs union and common market.
-This has consequences for UK residents wanting to register .FR domain names.
+On 1 January 2021 the United Kingdom officially left the European Union, the Customs Union and the Common Market.
+This has had major consequences for UK residents looking to register ‘.fr’ domain names.

-As expected, UK residents are no longer eligible to register a .FR domain name, nor other country code top-level domains managed by Afnic.
-For example, .RE for the Reunion Island and .YT for Mayotte (French overseas departments and territories).
-The eligibility requirement to register a .FR domain name is to prove that you are a natural or legal person who resides in the EU, which UK residents can no longer satisfy.
-Therefore, from 1st January 2021, a UK resident or legal person, with a principal office or establishment located in the UK, cannot apply for the registration of a .FR domain name.
-However, a question remains regarding domain names acquired before the United Kingdom’s departure from the European Union are still to be clarified.
+UK residents are no longer eligible to register ‘.fr’ domain names or other ccTLDs that the French Network Information Centre (Afnic) manages, including ‘.re’ for the Reunion Island and ‘.yt’ for Mayotte (French overseas departments and territories).
+To be eligible to register a ‘.fr’ domain name, the applicant must prove that it is a natural or legal person that resides in the European Union – a requirement that UK residents can no longer satisfy.
+Therefore, from 1 January 2021, UK residents or legal persons with a principal office or establishment in the United Kingdom cannot apply to register ‘.fr’ domain names.
+However, the rules surrounding domain names acquired before the United Kingdom’s departure from the European Union are still to be clarified.

-During the transition period, Eurid invited all UK residents holding .EU domain names to update their details and make sure they comply with the .EU regulatory framework.
-To hold a .EU domain name, you must prove that you are:
+During the transition period, Eurid invited all UK residents with ‘.eu’ domain names to update their details and ensure that they comply with the ‘.eu’ regulatory framework.
+To own a ‘.eu’ domain name, applicants must prove that they are:

-The changes in .FR registration requirements also have an effect on domain arbitration and UK brand owners need to make sure they are eligible before launching a .FR claim.
+The changes to ‘.fr’ registration requirements will have an effect on domain arbitration and UK brand owners must ensure that they are eligible before launching a ‘.fr’ claim.

-Eligibility criteria must be met when initiating a domain dispute to recover a .FR domain name.
-A trademark holder can initiate arbitration using the SYRELI procedure managed by Afnic or the PARL EXPERT administered by WIPO.
-The same policy and rules apply for both procedures.
-If a brand owner asks for the transfer of the domain at issue, it must make sure that it is eligible to own the domain.
-Arbitrators of the Syreli procedure previously answered the question of eligibility during the transition period between 31st January 2020 and 1 January 2021.
-In Decisions FR-2019-01940 and FR-2020-01943, both involving the company Vinted Limited, arbitrators held that until the EU law ceased to apply to the UK at the end of that period, the claimant was eligible to request the transfer of the domain names.
+Eligibility criteria must be met when initiating a domain dispute to recover a ‘.fr’ domain name.
+A trademark owner can initiate arbitration using Afnic’s Syreli procedure or WIPO’s PARL EXPERT – the same policy and rules apply for both.
+If a brand owner requests the transfer of the domain at issue, it must ensure that it is eligible to own the domain.
+Arbitrators of the Syreli procedure previously answered the question of eligibility during the transition period between 31 January 2020 and 1 January 2021.
+In Decisions FR-2019-01940 and FR-2020-01943, both of which involved the company Vinted Limited, arbitrators held that until EU law ceased to apply to the United Kingdom at the end of the transition period, the claimant was eligible to request the transfer of the domain names.

-Now this period has ended, it seems evident that a company, with a registered office or main establishment based in the UK, will be treated under the same principles as companies located outside the EU.
+Now that this period has ended, it seems that companies with registered offices or main establishments based in the United Kingdom will be treated under the same principles as those located outside the European Union.

-This means that a UK company requesting the transfer of a domain name in its claim will not be admissible unless the claimant requests the transfer to its subsidiary.
-It is important to note that the legal relationship between claimant and subsidiary must be proven and the claimant must own 100% of the subsidiary in question to be admissible.
+This means that a UK company’s request for the transfer of a domain name in its claim will not be admissible unless the claimant requests the transfer to a subsidiary.
+Here, the legal relationship between the claimant and the subsidiary must be proven and the claimant must own 100% of the subsidiary in question for the request to be admissible.

-The other option for claimants based outside the EU, and unable to rely on a subsidiary is simply to request the domain name's deletion.
+Another option for claimants based outside the European Union and unable to rely on a subsidiary is simply to request the domain name's deletion.

-As Brexit agreements continue to be discussed, rules relating to domain names may evolve in the coming months.
-Therefore, it is important for brand owners to be aware of these developments, as they affect both domain names portfolios and arbitration procedures.
+As Brexit agreements are still under discussion, the rules relating to domain names may evolve in the coming months.
+It is therefore vital that brand owners are aware of these developments as they affect both domain name portfolios and arbitration proceedings.